Guus Hiddink: Chelsea

 After the sacking of Chelsea's manager, the Brazilian Luiz Felipe Scolari, during the 2008–09 Premier League season, Chelsea confirmed on 11 February 2009 that Hiddink would become Scolari's replacement until the end of the season, whilst continuing his duties with Russia.
 Hiddink's first game in charge was a 1–0 away victory against Aston Villa at Villa Park.
 His first game in charge at Stamford Bridge was a 1–0 victory over Juventus in the Champions League knockout stage.
 Success continued in the form of a 3–1 away victory against Liverpool—commentators stated that Hiddink had rejuvenated Chelsea following Scolari's departure.
-After knocking Liverpool out of the competition, Hiddink went on to take Chelsea to the semi-finals of the Champions League, where the club was eliminated on the away goals rule to eventual winners Barcelona; a 93rd minute Barça goal in a 1–1 controversial draw at Stamford Bridge, preceded by a 0–0 at Camp Nou, sealed Chelsea's fate.
+After knocking Liverpool out of the competition, Hiddink went on to take Chelsea to the semi-finals of the Champions League, where the club was eliminated on the away goals rule after playing eventual winners Barcelona; a 93rd-minute Barça goal in a 1–1 controversial draw at Stamford Bridge, preceded by a 0–0 at the Camp Nou, sealed Chelsea's fate.

 Hiddink only lost once during his tenure as Chelsea manager, a 1–0 loss to Tottenham Hotspur at White Hart Lane, where Luka Modrić scored the only goal of the match.
 As it turned out, even winning every league game in charge would not have been enough to see Hiddink secure the Premier League title.
 In the final home game of the season, in which Chelsea beat Blackburn Rovers 2–0, Chelsea home fans chanted Hiddink's name throughout the match and called for Chelsea owner Roman Abramovich to "sign him up" on a permanent basis.
 Hiddink's highly positive reception highlighted the Chelsea fans' appreciation of the manager.
-He marked an end to his Premier League campaign with a thrilling 3–2 away win over Sunderland.
+He marked an end to his Premier League campaign with a 3–2 away win over Sunderland.

 In his last game as interim coach of Chelsea, he won the 2009 FA Cup by beating Everton 2–1 at Wembley.

-He was visibly pleased at winning the Cup, and in subsequent interviews claimed it was one of his biggest achievements.
+He was visibly pleased at winning the Cup, and in subsequent interviews said it was one of his biggest achievements.
 Even though throughout his tenure at Chelsea various players asked him to stay, including captain John Terry, Michael Ballack and Petr Čech, Hiddink always stated that he intended to return to his post with Russia.
 As a parting gift, the Chelsea players gave him an engraved watch and a shirt signed by all of the players.